Quick Facts About Used Cars With Multiple Owners

 - Maintenance history

-TIP: Research the recalls on the vehicle to determine if it has any excessive defects.
-You can check for vehicle recalls using our sister site Kelley Blue Book.
+TIP: Research a vehicle’s recalls to determine if it has any excessive defects.
+You can check for vehicle recalls using our sister site, Kelley Blue Book.

-Before buying, always trust your instincts, ask a certified mechanic to inspect the vehicle, and take the car on a thorough test drive to listen for unusual sounds and to look for excessive wear and tear.
+Before buying, always trust your instincts and take the car on a thorough test drive to listen for unexpected sounds, sniff for unusual odors, and look for excessive wear and tear.

 Is More Than One Car Owner Too Many?